tomouchuu/mastodon-translate/readme.md

 ### What it does

-The script loops through the page every second getting all the statuses and adds an option to the eplisips (...) to translate toot.
+The script loops through the page every 60 seconds getting all the statuses and adds an option to the eplisips (...) to translate toot.
 Clicking this will open a new tab to google translate where it will attempt to auto detect the language of the toot and translate it into English.